alparo/waxNFTdispatcher/README.md

 recipient = "recipient.wam"
 INPUT = (("rawmaterials", 318738), ("magmaterials", 416529))

 assetsender = AssetSender(collection, collection_wallet, private_key)
 assetsender.send_or_mint_assets_to_wallet(INPUT, recipient)
 ```

 ## Contribution
 Contribution is highly welcome.
 Please send your pull requests or create issues with found bugs and suggestions.
+In your pull requests please use Black formatting.